Ghahfarokhi/ATG_htmltools-csv-to-datatable/README.md

 # CSV/TSV files to HTML DataTable

 Render any csv/tsv file into a **responsive**, **sortable**, and **searchable** HTML datatable without any serverside scripting.
 The data file could either be provided via a URL parameter [intended usage] or hard coded into the HTML codes.
-If the URL parameter is used, then the `table.html` file is all-in-one file that includes html, javascript and css codes, so it doesn't need to be acompanied by any other helper folder or files.
-It can be essentially used as a general purpose tool to visualize data.
-It can also be renamed to fit the naming schema of a project.
+If the URL parameter is used, then the `table.html` file is a stand-alone file that includes all needed html, javascript and css codes, so it doesn't need to be acompanied by any other helper folder or files.
+It can be essentially used as a general purpose tool to display tabular data.
 In principle, it should be possible to run it on any server.

 [<img src="https://raw.githubusercontent.com/Ghahfarokhi/ghahfarokhi.github.io/main/assets/img/htmltools-csv-to-datatable.png">](https://amirtaheri.info/htmltools-csv-to-datatable/table.html?table_name=data/tab_separated_table.tsv&table_title=CSV%20to%20Datatable%20Demo)